side-wave1

 No known natural or herbal remedies have been proven effective for vitiligo.
 It’s advisable to consult a dermatologist for treatment.

-Symptoms of eczema include the below:
+Symptoms of eczema include:

-Dry skin
+• Dry skin

-Itching
+• Itching

-Red to brownish-gray patches
+• Red to brownish-gray patches

-Small, raised bumps which may have fluid.
+• Small, raised bumps that may contain fluid

-Thickened, cracked, scaly skin
+• Thickened, cracked, or scaly skin

-Raw skin from scratching
+• Raw or sensitive skin due to scratching

-– Avoiding any physical abrasion to the skin
+• Minimizing physical abrasion to the skin

 Yes, certain food allergies can trigger eczema flare-ups, particularly in children.
 Common triggers include eggs, dairy, nuts, and soy.